escapin/ElectionManager/README.md

 and will end in two days.
 In this setting, some mock voters already casted their ballots.

 **Close Election** closes the selected election.
-It requires password confirmation, if one was set.
+It requires password confirmation, if the password was set.

 **Remove Election** removes the selected election.
-If the election result needs to be saved on the server, the election must be closed first.
+If the election result needs to be saved on the server, the election must have been previously closed.
-It requires password confirmation, if one was set.
+It requires password confirmation, if the password was set.

-A) When the election is open, **Invite Voters to Vote** shows a link to the voting booth of the selected election, in order to allow eligible voters to cast their ballots.
+A) When the election is open, **Invite Voters to Vote** shows a link to the voting booth web-page.
+To allow eligible voters to cast their ballot, invite them to visit this web-page.

-B) Once the election is closed, **Check Election Result** shows a link to the _same_ voting booth used by the voters to cast their ballot, in order to allow them to check the election result.
+B) Once the election is closed, **Check Election Result** shows a link to the same voting booth web-page.
+To allow voters to check the election result, invite them to visit this web-page, namely the _same_ web-page they used to vote.

 This act triggers the *fully automated verification* procedure to investigate whether the voter's choice has been actually counted.

 ## Development Environment